 Hi, I’m Chinmaya Mishra.
-A PhD Student trying to find ways to make Social Robots easier to communicate with.
+A Postdoctoral Researcher trying to find ways to make Social Robots easier to communicate with.

 With a Bachelor’s in computer science & Engineering from Institute of technical Education & Research (ITER), India and 3 years of industry experience as a Systems Engineer in Tata Consultancy Services, India, I joined the Master’s Program in TU Kaiserslautern, Germany with a specialization of Intelligent Systems (AI) in 2016.
 My Master’s thesis was titled “Behaviour Based Human-Robot Interaction” where we modelled emotions to drive behavior generation in a humanoid robot.